 AUTHOR - PRODUCER - CONTENT CREATOR - SPEAKER - MISCHIEF MAKER

 YOU FOUND IT!
-The real and official website for MICK ELLIOTT, that guy who wrote THE TURNERS books and produced tonnes of shows for Nickelodeon !
+The real and official website for MICK ELLIOTT, that guy who wrote SQUIDGE DIBLEY, THE TURNERS and produced tonnes of shows for Nickelodeon !

 Stick around and find out some stuff!

-When he's not writing disgustingly epic books for kids like THE TURNERS trilogy, Mick Elliott is a producer at Nickelodeon Australia, working on programmes such as SLIMEFEST, CAMP ORANGE, SLIME CUP, THE KIDS’ CHOICE AWARDS, PLAY ALONG WITH OLLIE and squillions of commercials.
+When he's not writing disgustingly epic books for kids like SQUIDGE DIBLEY DESTROYS THE SCHOOL and THE TURNERS trilogy, Mick Elliott is a producer.
+For almost two decades he worked at Nickelodeon Australia, producing programmes such as SLIMEFEST, CAMP ORANGE, SLIME CUP, THE KIDS’ CHOICE AWARDS, PLAY ALONG WITH OLLIE and squillions of commercials.

 Mick regularly speaks at schools and literary festivals about storytelling, writing and creativity.
 (See the CONTACT page for bookings!)